midhunkalarikkal/FullDomain/Notes/React.md

 ## What is `.parcel-cache` folder
 ---------------------------------
-A: `cache folder` (or `.parcel-cache in parcel v2`) stores information about your project when parcel builds it, so that when it rebuilds, it doesn't have to re-parse and re-analyze everything from scratch.
+A: `cache folder` (or `.parcel-cache in parcel v2`) stores information about our project when parcel builds it, so that when it rebuilds, it doesn't have to re-parse and re-analyze everything from scratch.
 It's a key reason why parcel can be so fast in development mode.

 ## What is the `dist` folder
 -----------------------------
 A: The `/dist` stands for distributable.
 The /dist folder contains the minimized version of the source code.
-The code present in the /dist folder is actually the code which is used on production web applications.
+The code present in the /dist folder is actually the code which is used on production of web applications.

-Parcel's default directory for your output is named dist .
+Parcel's default directory for our output is named dist .
 The --dist-dir public tag defines the output folder for your production files and is named public to avoid confusion with the dist default directory.

 ## `Logical Bundling` -> Good for Performance
 --------------------------------------------------